Brewers beat White Sox 7-1; La Russa, Anderson ejected

 “I’ve been thrown out a bunch of times in my career, but it’s all because of emotion,” La Russa said.
 “Sometimes you flare up because you care.
 I repeat, it’s not our goal to yell at umpires and make them a part of whatever the game is that day.
 Sometimes, when you care about winning, which we do, you flare up.
 Umpires understand that emotion is part of it, so they hear with one ear and see with one eye, but sometimes it goes too far, and today it went too far.”

+La Russa’s issues apparently stemmed from Ryan Burr’s two-out walk to Luis Urías, who batted immediately before Tellez.
+La Russa said he believed Urías’ approach at the plate made pitches in the strike zone appear high.

+“I absolutely do not think he did it intentionally,” La Russa said.
+“I think he’s an RBI guy.
+But he had a long stride, and it made pitches look like (they were) high when we didn’t think they were balls.”

-Ryan Burr remained in the game after walking Tellez, but he threw a 2-2 pitch that Taylor sent just inside the left-field foul pole to give the Brewers a 7-0 edge.
+Burr remained in the game after walking Tellez, but he threw a 2-2 pitch that Taylor sent just inside the left-field foul pole to give the Brewers a 7-0 edge.

 Taylor said he wasn’t sure initially whether his drive would go foul.